Connect with us

 Chinese contractors have been hailed for the quality of their work.
 PHOTO | FILE

-Chinese contractors are increasingly moving away from Kenya public infrastructure projects in response to Nairobi’s abandonment of its debt-funded development strategy in favour of long-term partnerships with private developers.
+Chinese contractors are moving away from Kenya’s mega projects in response to Nairobi’s abandonment of its debt-funded strategy in favour of partnerships with developers.

-The Kenyan government, in a dramatic attempt to tame its fast rising public debt that stands at Sh5.3 trillion, has lately put the brakes on new loans acquisitions for projects – opting instead to develop its infrastructure on a private public partnerships (PPP) model.
+Kenya, in a dramatic attempt to tame its fast-rising public debt that stands at Sh5.3 trillion, has lately put the brakes on new loan acquisitions for projects – opting instead to develop its infrastructure on a private-public partnerships (PPP) model.

 Under the PPP model, an investor designs, finances, builds, operates, and maintains a facility for 15-20 years to recoup his investment before handing over the facility to the State.